Total Knee Replacement Treatment

-The candidates for total knee replacement are medically considered those patients who are suffering with severe destruction of the knee joint associated with progressive pain and impaired function.
-In most of the total knee replacement operation the doctor replace the joint surface at the end of your thigh bone (femur) as well as at the top of your shin bone.
-The procedure may also involve replacing the under surface of your kneecap which is also called patella.
+According to the Total Knee Replacement Surgeon, The candidates for total knee replacement are medically considered those patients who are suffering from severe destruction of the knee joint associated with progressive pain and impaired function.
+In most of the total knee replacement operation, the doctor replaces the joint surface at the end of your thigh bone (femur) as well as at the top of your shin bone.
+The procedure may also involve replacing the under the surface of your kneecap by the total knee replacement surgeon, is also called patella.

 How total knee replacement is performed?

 The complete knee replacement is a surgical procedure through which the diseased knee joint is substitute with artificial materials.
 During the procedure of total knee replacement, the end of the femur bone is removed and it is replaced with the metal shell.
-The end of the lower leg bone is tibila is also removed and replaced with a channel plastic piece with a metal stem.
+The end of the lower leg bone is tibial is also removed and replaced with a channel plastic piece with a metal stem.
 On the basis of the condition of the kneecap portion of the knee joint, a plastic button may also be added under the kneecap surface.
-The whole artificial component of total knee replacement is known as prosthesia.
+The whole artificial component of Total knee replacement by the total knee replacement surgeon in Delhi is known as a prosthesis.

 - Rheumatoid arthritis